uw-x/uw-x.github.io/_modules/1_execution_stage1.md

 : Mini-lecture on how to write a report

 Feb 20
-: **Report #3 is due at 11:59 pm**.
+: **Deadline**{: .label .label-red} **Report #4 is due at 11:59 pm**.
 You will individually report on your team’s effectiveness, including a summary of your own, and each team member’s contributions so far.
 These reports will only be seen by course staff.

 Feb 25
 : Individual required meetings between each student and Shyam